OUR LEH CAMP

 Leh sits 3,400m above sea level.
-If flying into Leh the abrupt change in altitude can cause sickness if not prepared for.
+If flying into Leh ,the abrupt change in altitude can cause sickness if not prepared for.
 Proper time for acclimatisation is essential.
-In the first day you should relax and take in the beauty and isolation of the surroundings and on your second day you should minimise walking or activity.
 We have oxygen checkers at camp, acclimatisation tablets and an oxygen tank should any be necessary.

-We have a dining and games room.
-We encourage our guests to socialise and interact but appreciate that many people come to nature to experience solitude, which is easily achieved at camp.
+We have a dining/games rooms/library.
+We encourage our guests to socialise and interact but appreciate that many people come to nature to experiences solitude, which is easily achieved at camp.

 How do you create the dining menu?